 J. Alex Halderman, Ph.D. is an assistant professor of computer science and engineering at the University of Michigan.
 His research spans computer security and tech-centric public policy, including topics such as software security, data privacy, electronic voting, censorship resistance, and cybercrime, as well as technological aspects of intellectual property law and government regulation.
 He holds a Ph.D. from Princeton University.
 A noted expert on electronic voting security, Prof. Halderman helped demonstrate the first voting machine virus, participated in California’s “top-to-bottom” electronic voting review, and exposed election security flaws in India, the world’s largest democracy.
 He recently led a team from the University of Michigan that hacked into Washington D.C.’s Internet voting system.
 In his spare time, he reprogrammed a touch-screen voting machine to play Pac-Man.

 Martin E. Hellman, Ph.D. is Professor Emeritus of Electrical Engineering at Stanford University and best known for his invention, with Diffie and Merkle, of public key cryptography.
 This technology allows electronic banking and other secure transactions on the Internet, and protects literally trillions of dollars daily.
-He has been a long-time contributor to the computer security debate, starting with his efforts in the mid 1970s to improve the security level of the Data Encryption Standard (DES).
+Prof. Hellman has been a long-time contributor to the computer security debate, starting with his efforts in the mid 1970s to improve the security level of the Data Encryption Standard (DES).
 In the mid 1990s he served on the National Research Council’s Committee to Study National Cryptographic Policy, whose main recommendations have since been implemented.
 His current project focuses on reducing the unacceptable level of risk inherent in nuclear deterrence.
-Prof. Hellman’s many awards include election to the National Academy of Engineering, induction as an inaugural member of the Cyber Security Hall of Fame, EFF’s Pioneer Award, and three “outstanding professor” awards from minority student organizations.
+Prof. Hellman’s many awards include the ACM Turing Award in 2015, election to the National Academy of Engineering, induction as an inaugural member of the Cyber Security Hall of Fame, EFF’s Pioneer Award, and three “outstanding professor” awards from minority student organizations.

 Harri Hursti is one of the world’s leading experts on voting systems and is known for his demonstration of the vulnerability of America’s voting systems in the HBO documentary, “Hacking Democracy”.
 He has been one of the lead technical resources in the major independent technical reviews of America’s voting systems: Ohio’s Sec. of State-ordered EVEREST Study and the New Jersey’s Superior Court judge-ordered review of the Sequoia voting machines.
 Harri is the 2009 recipient of the Electronic Frontier Foundation’s Pioneer Award for his role in demonstrating the vulnerability of America’s electronic voting machines.